 Sambar masala varies by region and household, as do all the masala recipes discussed in this book.
-This sambar masala is typical of south Indian preparations and is likely from Kerala.
+This sambar masala is typical of south Indian preparations and is likely from Hyderabad.

-And yes, as I have said before, it can be bought from a good Indian grocer (or even a bad Indian grocer), but it just doesn’t taste as good.
+And yes, as I have said before, it can be bought from a good Indian grocer, but it just doesn’t taste as good.
 Nor is it as much fun, particularly when you see people enjoying your food.

 In our kitchen we make this and other masalas, such as chaat masala in batches to have it readily available.